DavidRFerreira/NumericalMethodsForNonlinearEquations/README.md

 - Newton Method.

 - Algorithm to plot a function.
-- Algorithm to plot two function in the same graph.
+- Algorithm to plot two functions in the same graph.

+## Notes

+All these methods are ready to be called from the MATLAB's command line.
+All these methods show the value of each iteration.
+You should change the function in the code to the one you want to solve.